DataTalksClub/data-engineering-zoomcamp/cohorts/2024/06-streaming/homework.md

 Read the output of `help` and based on it, create a topic with name `test-topic`

 What's the output of the command for creating a topic?
+Include the entire output in your answer.

 ## Question 3.
 Connecting to the Kafka server